jaeyk/contested-identity/README.md

 Figure 1 shows the effects of estimated average treatment.
 We only find evidence of indirect bias toward North Korean refugees but not direct bias.
 Another noticeable fact is that the extent to which South Korean citizens hold a bias toward North Korean refugees is similar to their attitude toward Indonesian migrant workers.

 ![](https://github.com/jaeyk/analyzing-list-experiments/blob/master/outputs/cate_comparison_plot.png)
 Figure 2.
-Estimated Conditional Average Treatment Effects with or without Bootstrapped Confidence Intervals
+Estimated Conditional Average Treatment Effects

-Figure 2 compares the estimated effects of conditional average treatment with or without bootstrapped confidence intervals.
+Figure 2 compares the estimated effects of conditional average treatment.
 Interestingly, no strong partisan difference exists concerning South Korean citizens' attitudes towards North Korean refugees.
-Bootstrapped confidence intervals made very marginal differences (they were slightly narrower than the non-bootstrapped confidence intervals).

 ## Conclusion remarks

 - In the additional analysis, we have found something interesting about how party ID interacts with responses.
 However, we are cautioned to make a strong claim about this pattern because we did not use party ID as a blocking variable.
 This relationship is an association.
-- Ideological moderates are not exactly positioned in the middle.
-They could be leaning towards either side of the ideological spectrum.
-If that is the case, replacing their responses with NAs and then imputing them using multiple imputations could be a more precise way to investigate the causal effect of ideology on ethnic relations in South Korea.
 - We would also note that list experiments have many limitations.
 As [this World Bank blog](https://dimewiki.worldbank.org/wiki/List_Experiments) nicely summarized, this design introduces noise to the data and potentially influences the treatment on the distribution of responses.
 [Blair and Imai](https://imai.fas.harvard.edu/research/files/listP.pdf) (2012) developed a set of statistical methods to address these problems.